 Did You Know?

-Donnie and George both fall onto their beds and begin to cry, only to be comforted by their love interests at different parts of the film.
-Both behave this way after an encounter with Charlie.
+Donnie (Rossif Sutherland) and George (Danny Glover) both fall onto their beds and begin to cry, only to be comforted by their love interests at different parts of the film.
+Both behave this way after an encounter with Charlie (K.C.
+Collins).
 See more